nlt-python/UCM_CatTracks_Simulator/README.md

    - time data of varying type
    - multi-indexed data
    - equivalent data between spreadsheets entered into incongruent cells

+   ![Map of C2 Express Line (adapted from UC Merced)]https://github.com/nlt-python/UCM_CatTracks_Simulator/blob/master/Inked_c2_map.jpg

+The bus stop on campus is at the Student Activities and Athletics Center (SAAC) and is the stop immediately after Arrow Wood Drive.
+Since the simulation is only interested in student wait times as they travel to campus, only data associated with bus stops headed toward campus is retained.

-2. Bar graphs were made using matplotlib to explore ridership as a function of time and bus stop.
+2. Bar graphs were made using matplotlib to explore ridership as a function of bus stop and time.

-![October 2018 bus load data]
+![October 2018 bus load data]https://github.com/nlt-python/UCM_CatTracks_Simulator/blob/master/Oct-2018-plot.png

 Plot of the monthly total of students riding the bus at particular stops according to the bus lines C1-blue, C1-gold, C2-express and G-line.
-The Muir Pass stop is located on campus at the Student Activities and Athletics Center (SAAC).
 The stops listed on the x-axis going from left to right are headed toward campus.
-All stops listed after Muir Pass are leaving campus.
+All stops listed after Muir Pass are leaving campus and thus not included in the graph.

-![February 2019 bus load data]
+![February 2019 bus load data]https://github.com/nlt-python/UCM_CatTracks_Simulator/blob/master/Oct-2018-time.png